Nicochou/Aicut/README.md

 ## Security Issues

-If you discover a security vulnerability within Aicut, please follow our disclosure procedure.
+If you discover a security vulnerability within Aicut, please follow our disclosure procedure and set up a new issue request on the github.